pty-game/pty-common/README.md

 # pty-common

-This is repo which consist common modules, used by different services.
+This is repo which consist common modules used by different services.
 Used only as a dependency